gocoog/Fifa-CLI-app/README.md

 * Contract sign date
 * Amount

-   ###  Brainstorming and Proposing a Project Idea
+### User Stories

-* As a user, I should be able to know about every single player’s net worth
+* As a user, I should be able to know about every single player’s team and contract details
-* As a user, I want to be able to choose and set specific team for each player
+* As a user, I want to be able to choose and set specific team for each new player
 * As a user, I should be able to end contract and retire each player
-* As a user, I want to be able get information about each team’s all players
+* As a user, I want to be able get information about each team’s players